-An estoppel letter or certificate is almost always part of the closing process when a unit in your association is sold.
-Any fees or levies that the seller owes to your association are included in this document.
+Estoppel in real estate is almost always part of the closing process when a unit in your association is sold.
+Any fees or levies that the seller owes to your association are included in this certification document.

 A letter of estoppel specifies that a certain amount of money is necessary in order to acquire a particular item.
 This information will be used by the title company and closing agent to compute closing adjustments and title insurance.